IDAES/idaes-pse/docs/reference_guides/model_libraries/power_generation/unit_models/feedwater_heater_0D_dynamic.rst

 A flowsheet level constraint can be imposed to account for the effect of feed water flow rate on the overall heat transfer coefficient.

-Initialial Condition of Dynamic Model
+Initial Condition of Dynamic Model
 -------------------------------------

 Typical initial condition for the dynamic model is a steady state condition.
 The user can call `set_initial_condition` function of the model to